-Need insurance for your camper trailer?
+Need insurance for your camper van?
 Compare coverage and protect your home on the road.

-Camper trailers or touring caravans are your home on the road, so it’s important to find the right insurance to cover them inside and out.
-Whether you are touring within your home state or across the US, camper insurance can provide coverage for a wide range of losses including accidental damage, fire, theft, storm and malicious damage.
-Find out what is automatically covered under camper trailer insurance and what additional options you can add to your policy.
+Camper vans are your home on the road, so it’s important to find the right insurance to cover them inside and out.
+If you’re planning to travel the length and breadth of the UK, camper van insurance can provide coverage for a wide range of losses including accidental damage, fire, theft, storm and malicious damage.

-- Caravan and annex coverage: Covers damage to the trailer, awnings or extensions, up to the maximum value specified in your policy.
+- Caravan and annex cover: Covers damage to the trailer, awnings or extensions, up to the maximum value specified in your policy.

-- Contents coverage: Covers the cost of replacing or repairing items that are lost or damaged when inside the caravan or annexe, up to the maximum value specified in your policy.
+- Contents cover: Covers the cost of replacing or repairing items such as luggage that are lost or damaged when inside the caravan or annexe, up to the maximum value specified in your policy.

-- Theft or attempted theft: Replacement or reimbursement for the total cost in the event of your trailer being stolen, or coverage for the cost of damage caused by attempted theft.
+- Theft or attempted theft: Replacement or reimbursement for the total cost in the event of your camper van being stolen, or cover for the cost of damage caused by attempted theft.

-- Temporary accommodation: Coverage for the cost of temporary accommodation if you are unable to stay in your caravan as a result of an insured event.
+- Temporary accommodation: Cover for the cost of temporary accommodation if you are unable to stay in your camper van as a result of an insured event.

-- Legal representation: Coverage for the cost of legal representation required as the result of a successful claim, such as if you need to appear before a magistrate as a result of someone being run over by your trailer.
+- Legal representation: Cover for the cost of legal representation required as the result of a successful claim, such as if you need to appear before a Magistrate as a result of someone being run over by your camper van.

-- Emergency repairs: Covers the cost of emergency repairs needed to restore the caravan to a roadworthy state and the cost of moving it to a repair place.
+- Emergency repairs: Covers the cost of emergency repairs needed to restore the camper van to a roadworthy state.

 Where applicable, you can only claim these benefits if the damage was caused by an insured event according to the terms of your policy.
 Often, policies will cover almost any kind of damage, except those specifically excluded.

-- Annex coverage: Cover for your extension, like a wall or shade.
+- Annex cover: Cover for your extension, like a wall, awning or shade.

-- Additional contents or annex coverage: Raises the limits of your contents insurance or annex coverage.
+- Additional contents or annex cover: Raises the limits of your contents insurance or annex coverage.

-- Transport of caravan by rail or sea: Covers your camper trailer while it’s being transported by sea or train.
+- Transport of camper van by rail or sea: Covers your camper van while it’s being transported by sea or train.

-- Lay up coverage: Allows you to reduce your premiums by selecting a lay up period in which you know you won’t be using the caravan.
+- Laid up cover: Allows you to reduce your premiums by selecting a laid up period in which you know you won’t be using the camper van.
 You will not be insured during the selected lay up period.

 - Malicious damage or vandalism